¡Welcome!

 Wildlife Volunteer opportunities in Costa Rica

-Public busses run everyday (except Sunday) to and from the sanctuary for the volunteers.
-At 6:00 am the public bus arrives in front of the sanctuary to transport people to the town of Puntarenas where there is a bus station with busses to travel around Costa Rica.
-The bus leaves from Puntarenas to Aranjuez at 11:30 am, arriving to the sanctuary around 1:00 pm.
-The price of the public bus is about 1 mil colones (equal to about $2).
+Public buses run daily (except Sunday) to and from the sanctuary for the volunteers.
+At 6:00 am, the public bus arrives in front of the sanctuary to transport people to Puntarenas, a bus station with busses to travel around Costa Rica.
+The bus leaves from Puntarenas to Aranjuez at 11:30 am and arrives at the sanctuary around 1:00 pm.
+The price of the public bus is about 1000 colones (equal to about $2).

 A taxi service can be requested to bring volunteers to the sanctuary.
 From Puntarenas to the sanctuary, volunteers can expect to pay about $50.
-From the Juan Santamaria Airport to NATUWA the cost is $120.
+The cost from the Juan Santamaria Airport to NATUWA is $120 by person.

 Places to visit near NATUWA and Free-time activities

-Every week, volunteers will receive a day off to be able to relax and explore surrounding areas.
+Volunteers will receive a day off to relax and explore the surrounding areas every week.
 The staff of the sanctuary can help organize places to visit.
 Options include the beach, local river, Puntarenas, Monteverde (two days), Volcano Arenal and others.

 Overview